WSUCptSCapstone-Fall2022Spring2023/remi-hpcstochpy/Sprint5Materials/Sprint 5 Report.md

 ## What's New
  * Second draft of MVP report completed
+ * Completion of solution architecting
  * Ongoing implementation of Numba features into StochPy source code
- * Continued research into potential application of Dask as well as how it works

 ## Work Summary
-For Sprint 5, aside from keeping our documentation up-to-date, we have been continuing our work on implementing Numba features into StochPy.
-Progress is continuing steadily but slowly, as we continue to face several unusual errors that are complicated to debug as Numba features are implemented.
-Moreover, we are also generating design materials to create a skeleton of our approach to integrating Numba into StochPy.
-In summary, progress is ongoing.
-Additionally, some StochPy source code has been partially retrofitted with Numba features, although it is currently not operational, so it exists on the "numba-testing" GitHub branch.
-Finally, we have uploaded some study materials that were used in studying Dask to the text file in the Sprint 5 folder.
+For Sprint 5, aside from keeping our documentation up-to-date, we have continued to work on implementing Numba features into StochPy.
+Progress is continuing steadily but slowly, as our planning and analysis activities are completed, but we still continue to face difficult implementation challenges with Numba.
+We're continuing to put work into integrating Numba functions into StochPy, but there is the looming concern that Numba implementation would be impossible to achieve for StochPy--in which case, we'd fall back to our Dask version and refining it.
+Still, as already stated, we're committing fully to getting Numba to work, and our current implementation progress can be seen in the numba-testing class.

 ## Unfinished Work
-Unfinished work includes fully implementing Dask and Numba features into StochPy, along with conducting extensive testing and speedup analysis.
-As mentioned, this is hampered by the complexity of working within the StochPy codebase and numerous bugs caused by the smallest changes.
-For example, we have made attempts to integrate the Dask changes in the template example into the StochPy source code itself but are running into unusual simulation outputs and other bugs.
-Numba implementation into the StochPy source code is an ongoing process and faces similar errors.
+Unfinished work includes fully implementing Dask and Numba features into StochPy, along with conducting speedup testing on StochPy once this is completed.
+As mentioned, the implementation is hampered by the complexity of working within the StochPy codebase and numerous bugs caused by the smallest changes, along with errors that are nearly impossible to deduce the cause of.
+The StochPy library continues to throw many errors as we try to implement Numba functionality into it, but we still continue to work towards it.

 ## Completed Issues
 Here are links to the issues that we completed in this sprint: